 The Fair, held at NYU every February, connects employers and students through interviews for internships and permanent jobs, as well as more informally at information tables, or "table talk."
-The 2019 Fair will be held on February 7-8.
-Only students who register for the Fair by December 1 will be able to apply to interview with employers.
+The 2020 Fair will be held on February 6-7.
+Students will be able to apply to interview with employers as soon as they register for the PILC Fair.
 Registration is free.

 4. Review job search tools and resources

 Apply to 15-20 summer jobs.
 This number can include jobs you apply to interview for at the PILC Fair.

 6. Apply to interview at the PILC Fair